allwefantasy/byzer-agent/README.md

 return True, {"content":reply,"metadata":{"TERMINATE":True}}
 ```

 Or make sure the `content` the last line is "TERMINATE".
-Then the `ConversableAgent.check_termination_and_human_reply` will check it
-every chat happens.
+Then the `ConversableAgent.check_termination_and_human_reply` will check it when every chat happens.

 There are a lot of agent examples in [agent-extenions](https://github.com/allwefantasy/byzer-llm/tree/master/src/byzerllm/apps/agent/extensions).